tarheele/zminstantnotify/README.md

-### Thanks to ZoneMinder Authors / Contributors
-I have been using ZM for about 15 years and I am thankful to those who have contributed.
-It is a very cool and fun security addition to my home.

-Be kind, I have been programming many years, but I think this is my first non-trivial perl script, so it will surely make OCD folks cringe.
-This was developed under the Get R Done model.

-### Supported versions
-I developed this on 1.32.3 and will be upgrading soon.
-Try it and see if it works in 1.32+.
-The script only tries to read from shared memory and does not write, so it should not have any side effects on other ZM components.

 ### This is the lightweight, simple, instant ZM event notification that you crave!!!
 This script is a light weight event notification daemon which can be easily changed to call or do whatever you want.
 The provided sample actions script calls pushover to send instant notifications